Skip to main content

 CSGO skin

-These kinds of sites let’s you earn CSGO skins by doing surveys and other simple tasks, like downloading apps and watching videos for example.
-Don’t expect to earn anything special using these sites, that being said it’s one of the best option for getting free skins (not including trading), and you can easily earn skins worth $1-3, it all depends on how much effort and time you put into it, and also some regions will have better offers and tasks available (US & UK for example).
+These kinds of sites let you earn CS2 skins by doing surveys and other simple tasks, like downloading apps and watching videos for example.
+Don’t expect to earn anything special using these sites, that being said it’s one of the best options for getting free skins (not including trading), and you can easily earn skins worth $1-3, it all depends on how much effort and time you put into it, and also some regions will have better offers and tasks available (US & UK for example).

-These tasks that you’ll be asked to do are usually quite time consuming and really boring, you’re basically exchanging your time for some easy skins.
-In my experience downloading apps are one of the better ways of earning on these sites, they usually have a decent payout, don’t take that much time to do and you don’t have to give out any personal information.
-Just remember to read what you need to do to complete each tasks, some apps require you to do more then just to download it, for games you might be asked to play it for a certain amount of time for example.
+These tasks that you’ll be asked to do are usually quite time-consuming and boring, you’re exchanging your time for some easy skins.
+In my experience downloading apps is one of the better ways of earning on these sites, they usually have a decent payout, don’t take that much time to do and you don’t have to give out any personal information.
+Just remember to read what you need to do to complete each task, some apps require you to do more than just to download it, for games, you might be asked to play it for a certain amount of time for example.

 If you find offers and tasks you don’t feel like doing just skip it and do another one.
 There’s so many of these kind of sites, but here are a few you can check out